greyhavens/msoy/data/swiftly/README.txt

       this symlink is resolved and the SDK is copied into the server package.

 whirled_sdk/
-    - Our local SDK, contails a lib/ symlink to the built whirled SDK (../dist/sdk/whirled_sdk/lib).
+    - Our local SDK, contains a lib/ symlink to the built whirled SDK (../dist/sdk/whirled_sdk/lib).
 This will need to be revisited when the SDK moves to its own repository.
 This too will be resolved and copied in the server package.